joshenders/enderscraft/README.md

 Enderscraft is free as in beer but you can expect a bill from AWS roughly inline with the table below.

-> **Note:** you may incur additional charges for things like: data transfer, log storage, container storage, and backups.
+> **Note:** You may incur additional charges for things like: data transfer, log storage, container storage, and backups.

 | per vCPU per hour | per GB of RAM per hour |
 | ----------------- | ---------------------- |